 Shoulder slope stitch count: 2 stitches times 12 is 24 stitches.

 Row count: 3cm (1.18’’) times 3 cm slope height makes 9 rows.
-Round to a whole number – 8 rows (because to knit 1 short row takes 2 rows).
-Divide 8 by 2 makes 4.
+Round to a whole number – 8 rows (because short rows are worked in pairs).

 You have 4 short row turning points.
 The last row (nr.
 9) is to work all the short row stitches to smooth out the shoulder slope line.